 The difference between a predominantly Mediterranean (frequent consumption of composite/traditional dishes, fresh fruit and vegetables, olive oil, and fish) versus largely non-Mediterranean (frequent consumption of red meat, fried food, sweets, and junk/fast food) was studied.
 Findings point to a beneficial effect of a Mediterranean diet in the occurrence of GERD.
 (6)

 Weight Loss diet

 An overall weight loss of at least 10% (6-10kg) is recommended in all patients with GERD in order to boost the effectiveness of medications for reflux symptom relief and to reduce chronic medication use.
 (8)

 Smaller More Regular Meals

 In one study it seemed that patients should be recommended to eat more than three meals a day and eat dinner and supper at appropriate times instead of one big meal in the evening.
 (9) This fits with another study which showed 2 meals and liquids in between were beneficial, consuming smaller more regular meals rather than one big meal.
 (5)

 Soft Drinks and Fried Food

-Those with moderate to severe acid reflux symptoms or frequent heartburn symptoms were likely to consume large portion meals and were even more likely to consume soft drinks and tea, eat fried foods and high-fat diet.
+Those with moderate to severe acid reflux symptoms or frequent heartburn symptoms were likely to consume large portions of meals and were even more likely to consume soft drinks and tea, eat fried foods, and high-fat diet.
 Fats particularly include fried foods e.g. French fries, fried chicken, fish, and doughnuts.
 (11)

 ACID REFLUX REMEDIES – HERBAL TREATMENT PROGRAM